slowernews/wisdom-tldr/chapters/0_intro.md

 > *"Get yourself into a state of calmness, and then ferocity will take care of itself."
 -- Stewart Copeland [1952]*

-> *"Copying others is a good way to start.
-Copying yourself is a disappointing way to end." (...)
-"Following your bliss is a recipe for paralysis if you don’t know what you are passionate about.
+> *"Following your bliss is a recipe for paralysis if you don’t know what you are passionate about.
 A better motto for most youth is «master something, anything».
 Through mastery of one thing, you can drift towards extensions of that mastery that bring you more joy, and eventually discover where your bliss is." (...)
 "There should be at least one thing in your life you enjoy despite being no good at it.
 This is your play time, which will keep you young.
-Never apologize for it."
+Never apologize for it." (...)
+"Copying others is a good way to start.
+Copying yourself is a disappointing way to end."
 -- Kevin Kelly [1952]*

 > *"Take advantage of the opportunities — that’s probably more important than charting your path."